NYU-CSO/recitation/r1/README.md

 - `c` (continue execution)

 ### Exercise
+- Modify your Makefile to include the `-g` flag
-Use gdb to debug foo (It is supposed to calculate the sum from 1 to 10).
+- Use gdb to debug foo (It is supposed to calculate the sum from 1 to 10).

 ## Version control